 However, there is one extremely important factor to consider when evaluating different companies: how they treat their transaction coordinators.

-Most TC companies “hire” transaction coordinators as 1099 contractors
+For example, most TC companies “hire” transaction coordinators as 1099 contractors

 The unfortunate reality is that many transaction coordinator companies do not treat their employees particularly well.
 As a contractor, the TC makes less, ends up needing to provide their own health insurance, and does not get to enjoy a company culture.